qcri/ADAC-traffic/README.md

 # ADAC-traffic
 Offline reinforcement learning for traffic signal control

-Please use the yml file to create a conda environment.
+1. Use the yml file to create a conda environment.

-Make sure to install sumo library.
+2. Install sumo library.

-Use the script eval-dac-policies.sh to try out offline RL using a small data provided in folder buffers.
+3. Use the script eval-dac-policies.sh to try out offline RL using a small data provided in folder buffers.